Edgeplain: Bass residence

 Lyman K. Bass hired architect A.C.
 Williard to design a home in 1881.
-Bass was an attorney in practice with Grover Cleveland and a U.S. Representative, in the state of New York.
-In 1874, Bass had married Frances Metcalfe of Buffalo.
-He moved to Colorado Springs in the hope of improving his health after having contracted tuberculosis.
+Bass was an attorney in practice with Grover Cleveland and a U.S. Representative in the state of New York.
+In 1874, Bass married Frances Metcalfe of Buffalo.
+He moved to Colorado Springs in the hope of improving his health after contracting tuberculosis.
 (See Tuberculosis treatment in Colorado Springs).
 While in the city he became an attorney for Denver and Rio Grande Railroad, General William Jackson Palmer's company.

-Williard produced a Tudor Revival home, lying alongside undeveloped prairie.
+Williard built a Tudor Revival home, lying alongside an undeveloped prairie.
 The couple named it "Edgeplain".
-It cost $115,000 to build, It featured distinctive stonework, with different colors and finishes, such as pecked and vermiculated masonry dressings.
+It cost $115,000 to build.
+It featured distinctive stonework, with different colors and finishes, such as pecked and vermiculated masonry dressings.
 Tinted mortar was used between sandstone blocks of different sizes.
-Inside was John LaFarge designed jeweled glass, tiled fireplaces and opulent paneling.
+Inside, John LaFarge designed jeweled glass, tiled fireplaces and opulent paneling.
 The couple entertained singers and musicians.

 Bass died in New York City in May 1889.
-Francis sold the home following her husband's death; It was owned by several people before it was purchased by Chester Alan Arthur and his wife.
+Francis sold the home following her husband's death.
+It was owned by several people before it was purchased by Chester Alan Arthur and his wife.

 Arthur residence

 Between 1901 and 1922, the home belonged to Chester Alan Arthur II, son of President Chester A. Arthur.
-He was called "the Prince of Washington" for the way he made the most of being the son of the President, such as attending receptions and using the presidential yacht and car.
+He was called "the Prince of Washington" for the way he made the most of being the son of the President.
+He attended receptions and used the presidential yacht and car.
 After attending Princeton University, he studied law at Columbia University.
-After graduation he went to Europe and stayed there for 10 years, before he took the bar examination.
+After his graduation he went to Europe and stayed there for 10 years before he took the bar examination.
 He married wealthy divorcee Myra Fithian Andrews in May 1900 in Switzerland.
-Like Lyman Bass, in October 1900, Arthur and his bride came to Colorado for his health; he had asthma and bronchitis.
+Like Lyman Bass, Arthur and his bride came to Colorado for his health in October 1900.
+He had asthma and bronchitis.
 His health improved in the Colorado climate.
 He was made president of Cheyenne Mountain Country Club.
 Polo became a favored sport as the result of top polo players to the area.
-Vice President Theodore Roosevelt came to Colorado Springs, he had dinner at Edgeplain and attended a polo match during his 1901 visit.
+Vice President Theodore Roosevelt came to Colorado Springs, had dinner at Edgeplain and attended a polo match during his 1901 visit.

 After Alan Arthur and his wife Myra purchased the home, they had it expanded and remodeled by Thompson Hetherington and Walter Douglas, prominent local architects who built Colorado College residential halls.
 Their home was "one of the outstanding meetings places of the social leaders from Colorado Springs and Denver.